iov-one/starnamed/doc/starname.md

 | owner | [bytes](#bytes) |  | Owner is the owner of the account |
 | payer | [bytes](#bytes) |  | Payer is the address of the entity that pays the product and transaction fees |
 | delete_certificate | [bytes](#bytes) |  | DeleteCertificate is the certificate to delete |

+<a name="starnamed.x.starname.v1beta1.MsgDeleteAccountResponse"></a>

+### MsgDeleteAccountResponse
+MsgDeleteAccountResponse returns an empty response.